Computer mice

 computers were the province of

-egg-heads and boffins.
-You needed a maths degree just to understand
+scientists and mathematicians.
+You needed a math degree just to understand

 the manual and you could only tell them what to do by feeding in a